BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Experiments

 \subsection{Simulated data evaluation}

-To evaluate the effectiveness of our proposed harmonization approach, we developed simulated data by applying three distinct image transformations: exponential transformation (Domain-Exp), log transformation (Domain-Log), and Gamma transformations with powers of 0.7 (Domain-Gamma0.7) to the target domain images.
-The target domain images were normalized with min-max normalization, then three transformations above were performed.
-The min-max normalization was conducted again for the transformed images to generate simulated source domain data.
+To evaluate the effectiveness of our proposed harmonization approach, we developed simulated data by applying three different image transformations: exponential transformation (Domain-Exp), log transformation (Domain-Log), and Gamma transformations with powers of 0.7 (Domain-Gamma0.7) to the target domain images.
+The target domain images were normalized with min-max normalization, then the three above transformations were applied.
+The min-max normalization was performed again on the transformed images to generate simulated source domain data.
 We applied BlindHarmony to the source domain.

-To evaluate the performance of our proposed method, we compared it with the following methods: histogram matching (HM), low-frequency replacing (SSIMH) \cite{guan2022fast}, end-to-end U-net \cite{ronneberger2015u}, and unsupervised CycleGAN \cite{zhu2017unpaired}.
-We trained U-net$_{Exp}$, U-net$_{Log}$, U-net$_{Gamma07}$ and CycleGAN$_{Exp}$, CycleGAN$_{Log}$, CycleGAN$_{Gamma07}$ models for each domain mapping and used them for comparison.
+To evaluate the performance of our proposed method, we compared it with the following methods: slice-wise histogram matching (HM), low-frequency replacing (SSIMH) \cite{guan2022fast}, end-to-end U-net \cite{ronneberger2015u}, and unsupervised CycleGAN \cite{zhu2017unpaired}.
+We trained U-net$_{Exp}$, U-net$_{Log}$, U-net$_{Gamma0.7}$, CycleGAN$_{Exp}$, CycleGAN$_{Log}$, and CycleGAN$_{Gamma0.7}$ models for each domain mapping and used them for comparison (\eg, U-net$_{Exp}$ was trained on Domain-Exp data).

 Figure \ref{fig:retro} displays the results of our harmonization approach using BlindHarmony on each of the simulated source domain images (1st column), along with the target domain image (2nd column), and the other methods.
 A visual inspection of the results confirms the effectiveness of our approach in harmonizing images.
-On the other hand, CycleGAN and U-net fail to harmonize one source domain image when trained on another source domain dataset.
+On the other hand, CycleGAN and U-net fail to harmonize a source domain image when trained on another source domain dataset (\eg, U-net$_{Exp}$ which was trained on Domain-Exp data while applying Domain-Gamma0.7 data).
 In contrast, BlindHarmony offers a more efficient and versatile solution by utilizing a single network for harmonization across diverse source domains.